 The Council has a range of learning and development courses that a carer can access for free.
 This includes some web-based e-learning training.
 Visit the Learning Pool website

 Cares can also access more general training like Moving and Handling, First Aid as well as more specific training such as Diabetes, Dementia and Autism.
-These are available on the Learning and Development calendar.
-This can be found in Training and Qualifications.
+These are all available in the above document.

 Carers into Employment